 Under the Subordinate Indenture, the Commission may, from time to time, issue additional bonds, including Subordinate Revenue Bonds and Special Revenue Bonds, to satisfy its payment obligations under the Enabling Acts.
 The Commission intends any long-term indebtedness to be issued under the Subordinate Indenture to be paid solely from Commission Payments.
 Such obligations, if issued, are subordinate to the Turnpike Revenue Bonds issued under the Senior Indenture.
 Such Subordinate Revenue Bonds will be parity obligations with the outstanding Subordinate Revenue Bonds under the Subordinate Indenture.
-Upon the issuance of the 2014B

-Bonds, the Commission will have \$3,979,705,466.10 of Subordinate Revenue Bonds outstanding under the Subordinate Indenture (including compounded amounts as of June 1, 2014 for outstanding capital appreciation bonds).
+Currently, \$3,979,705,466.10 (including compounded amounts as of June 1, 2014 for capital appreciation bonds) of Subordinate Revenue Bonds are outstanding under the Subordinate Indenture.
 Special Revenue Bonds have a subordinate right to payment from Commission Payments to the rights of payment in favor of the holders of the Subordinate Revenue Bonds issued under the Subordinate Indenture.
+APPENDIX

-APPENDIX E sets forth the existing debt service schedule for the Turnpike Revenue Bonds issued under the Senior Indenture.
+E sets forth the existing debt service schedule for the Turnpike Revenue Bonds issued under the Senior Indenture, and the Subordinate Revenue Bonds and Special Revenue Bonds issued under the Subordinate Indenture.